Dalhousie University: Student life

 The student body of Dalhousie is currently represented by two student unions; the Dalhousie Student Union, which represents the general student population, and the Dalhousie Association for Graduate Students, which represents the interests of graduate students specifically.
-Dalhousie Student Union began as the Dalhousie Student Government in 1863, and was renamed the University Student Council before taking its present name.
-The student union recognizes more than 100 student organizations and societies.
-The organizations and clubs accredited at Dalhousie cover a wide range of interests including academics, culture, religion, social issues, and recreation.
-Accredited extracurricular organizations at the university fall under the jurisdiction of the Dalhousie Student Union, and must conform to its by-laws.
-As of 2011, there were three sororities (Omega Pi, Iota Beta Chi, and Alpha Gamma Delta) and three fraternities (Phi Delta Theta, Sigma Chi, and Phi Kappa Pi).
+As of 2011, there were three sororities and three fraternities.
 They operate as non-accredited organizations and are not recognized by the Dalhousie Student Union.

-The university's student population operates a number of media outlets.
 The main student newspaper, The Dalhousie Gazette, claims to be the oldest student-run newspaper in North America.
-It is published Thursdays and is distributed to over 100 locations around the Halifax area.
 The newspaper's offices are in the Student Union building.
-Dalhousie's student population runs a radio station which began as a radio club in 1964 and began to broadcast and operate as CKDU in 1975; it began FM broadcasting in 1985.
-CKDU acquired its present frequency 88.1 in 2006 alongside an upgrading of its transmitting power.
+The radio station began as a radio club in 1964 and operated as CKDU in 1975; it began FM broadcasting in 1985.
+CKDU acquired its present frequency 88.1 in 2006 and upgraded its transmitting power.

-In 2021 and 2022, Dalhousie had issues with unsanctioned student gatherings, specifically 'homecoming' in early October while administering near prohibitions on alcohol consumption on campus.
-Halifax Police have urged the university to play a more active role in the issue.
+In 2021 and 2022, controversies arose around alcohol consumption at unsanctioned student gatherings on campus, specifically 'homecoming' in early October.
+Halifax Police urged the university to play a more active role in the issue.